MykyMar/course-work/CourseWork/docs/test_design.md

 3. Create a task
 4. Move a task between different phases(e.g., from "To Do" to "In Progress")
 5. Create a subtask
 6. Add a comment to a task
-7. Move task between projects
-8. Close a task
+7. Close a task
-9. Close a project